loynin/node-chat-app/readme.md

 ## Credit

-This app the out put from the study of course `The Complete Node.js Developer Course (2nd Edition)` from `Andrew Mead` @ udemy.com
+This app is the out put from the study of the course `The Complete Node.js Developer Course (2nd Edition)` from `Andrew Mead` @ udemy.com